WebSockets

 Lanarky builds on top of FastAPI to support LLM microservices over WebSockets.

-class establishes a WebSocket session inside an endpoint logic to define
+The WebsocketSession class establishes a WebSocket session inside an endpoint logic to define

 the interaction between the client and server.
 This is particularly useful for building chatbot